frdeso/understanding-babel-routing-proto/README.md

 ##Howto install/setup Babel on Debian
 ###Installation
 The Babel comes in a package that is present in the Debian repository.
-It is under the name of `babeld` for Babel deamon.
+It is under the name of `babeld` for Babel daemon.

 To install this package you need to run a simple apt-get command as root.